Electronic money or digital currency

 Case studies

-Customer complains that an e-money business prevented him getting access to his account
+Luiz's e-money business stopped him getting access to his account